 Although alcohol will be available in some hotels and restaurants, drinking alcohol elsewhere may cause offense.
+Avoid drinking in public just in case.

 Women may be denied entry or ordered to wear a robe before entering mosques or synagogues.